ossim-project/ossim/README.md

     export LIBRARY_PATH=${OSSIM_PREFIX}/lib${LIBRARY_PATH:+:$LIBRARY_PATH}
     export CPATH=${OSSIM_PREFIX}/include${CPATH:+:$CPATH}
     export PKG_CONFIG_PATH=${OSSIM_PREFIX}/lib/pkgconfig:${OSSIM_PREFIX}/share/pkgconfig${PKG_CONFIG_PATH:+:$PKG_CONFIG_PATH}

     ```
-    You may want to persist these changes in your `.bashrc` file.
+    You may want to persist these changes in `/etc/profile.d/ossim.sh`, so that it can be also seem by `sudo -i`. (`sudo -E` is not currently supported by `sudo-rs`, which is the default in Ubuntu 25.10.)

 2. Install dependencies: